 Well I’m about to let you in on something.
 You are in the process of strengthening your self-belief.
 You are starting to become self-reliant and less concerned with the opinions of others.
 You are beginning to trust in your own powers of evaluation and there is a reason why.

 Primarily it is that you are beginning to realise that your therapist believes in you.
-And not in some kind of schmaltzy, Hollywood movie kind of way, they actually do believe in you, and if they believe in you, then maybe you should too.
-Your counsellor is convinced that you are the best person to consult on how to manage you and your own life, and they know this for a very good reason.
+Not in some kind of schmaltzy Hollywood movie kind of way.
+They actually do believe in you and if they believe in you then maybe you should too.
+Your counsellor is convinced that you are the best person to consult on how to manage you and your own life and they know this for a very good reason.

-Sometimes this internal guidance system gets interrupted.
+There is a reason that your counsellor believes in you and it has less to do with extra sensory perception and more to do with training.
+The thing is, your counsellor will most likely have been taught about the way people develop.
+They will be well aware that you are in possession of a unique internal guidance system.
+This system is a wonderful kind of navigation device called an Actualising Tendency.
+This tendency equips you with everything you need to make judgements and evaluations based on instinct and your ability to take on new information.
+Your therapist knows that you are fully equipped to live purposefully, to achieve, to develop, to experience, to produce, to be creative, to have fun, to gain knowledge and to do pretty much anything that you set your mind too.
+However, sometimes this internal guidance system gets interrupted.
 Remember in science class what happened when you put a magnet next to a compass?
 It interfered with the direction of the needle.
 The very same thing can happen with your internal navigation system.
 Things can intrude and cause distortions.
 Life experiences, setbacks, things our parents, teachers or others might tell us can knock us off course.
 We can be inclined to internalise other peoples perceptions of the world as truths and give less credence to our own.
-That is not to say that these opinions or experiences are necessarily wrong, it is just that they may have more to do with other peoples internal guidance systems than our own, and they can start to mess with the information we are getting from our internal navigator and cause confusion.
+That is not to say that these opinions or experiences are necessarily wrong, it is just that they may have more to do with other peoples internal guidance systems than our own and they can start to mess with the information we are getting from our own internal navigator and cause confusion.
 We start to question the validity of our own thoughts, opinions and choices and we wonder if our internal compass is working properly.
 This is often why we go for counselling.

 Image © Luke Palmer